Feeling nervous? Here are three tips to give you the best fighting chance for your IELTS preparation.

 In this post, you will learn how best to manage your time in all three sections of the IELTS Reading test.

 Sieon Lau gives a short guide on how to use the IELTS Score Calculator to predict your current IELTS level and create your study strategy based on your result.

 In this post, Sieon Lau talks through the process of retaking the IELTS test and three useful suggestions on how to prepare for your re-sit.

-You may have read one of our posts about nine commonly asked questions for the Listening module.
-In this post, I am going to discuss some common questions candidates have asked us about the Reading module.
+You may have read one of our posts about nine commonly-asked questions for the Listening module.
+In this post, I am going to discuss some frequently asked questions raised by candidates about the Reading module.

-Certain tasks in IELTS are more predictable than the others — for example, we know that in the Listening module there is always at least one part related to education and academic knowledge.
+Certain tasks in IELTS are more predictable than the others.
+For example, we know that in the Listening module there is always at least one part related to education and academic knowledge.
 The Reading module in General Training also features topics that are fairly predictable, and there is no reason to not prepare well for them.